-NATURAL REMEDIES FOR DOGS: OVERVIEW
+NATURAL REMEDIES FOR CLEANING DOG WOUNDS: OVERVIEW

 1. Clean cuts, abrasions, or wounds with skin-soothing herbal teas or an herb-vinegar rinse.